Check for course changes due to the coronavirus outbreak on Canvas and StudentWeb.

 There will be weekly online assignments of which 80 % must be approved throughout the course.
 In order to get each assignment approved 50 % of the exercises must be correctly answered.

-Students who has earlier approved compulsory activity in the course, need not attend the compulsory activities listed above, but may attend voluntarily.
+Students who has fulfilled the compulsory activity in the course during the last year, need not attend the compulsory activities listed above.

 A final 3.5 hours written exam, A-F, potentially containing multiple choice tests.
 The final exam counts 100 %.